krakenjs/swaggerize-routes/README.md

 Options:

-- `api` - a valid Swagger 1.2 api descriptor document.
+- `api` - a valid Swagger 2.0 object.
 - `handlers` - either a directory structure for route handlers or a premade object (see *Handlers Object* below).
 - `basedir` - base directory to search for `handlers` path (defaults to `dirname` of caller).